alpee03/CLARA-AI/README.md

 ## Known Limitations

-- **No Retell API integration** — Retell requires a paid plan for programmatic agent creation.
-The agent spec JSON is production-ready for manual import or future API integration.
+- **No voice agent API integration** — The agent spec JSON is production-ready for manual import or future API integration with any voice agent platform.
 - **No task tracker integration** — A task item per account can be manually created in Asana/Trello using the account memo data.
 - **Rate limiting** — Groq free tier has per-minute limits.
 The scripts include automatic delays between accounts to handle this.
 If you hit rate limits, wait 60 seconds and re-run.
 - **Audio transcription** — This pipeline accepts text transcripts only.
 For audio files, run [Whisper](https://github.com/openai/whisper) locally first to generate transcripts, then feed them in.